 For Millennials, there is never a time when are they are not interacting with content.
 The key is crafting the right content, with the right messages to be distributed at the right time.
 Do it correctly, and eventually your Millennial brand fans will start generating content for you.

 All of this talk about content is great.
 But, if you approach content marketing with a traditional lens, you will not get the results you are seeking.
 Remember: content marketing is not interruption advertising.
+For more on business management we recommend to see this online post about how to generate 1099 int form.

 To better understand the content landscape we created a Content Matrix inspired by the Altimeter Group for my new book, Millennials with Kids.